Peter King's Monday Morning QB: The NFL Catch Rule

 r.
 I did draft Pedroia in the 25th and final round.
 The Pedroias would not be the Pedroias without Pedroia.

 s.
-Nice job on your post-game interview with Leonard Hamilton, Dana Jacobson.
+Nice job on your postgame interview with Leonard Hamilton, Dana Jacobson.
 Florida State did not foul, down four to Michigan with 11 seconds left, and let the clock expire.
-Of course it was highly unlikely FSU would have won the game, or even have a good chance to win.
+Of course it was highly unlikely that FSU would have won the game, or even have had a good chance to win.
 But giving up?
-I understand the heat-of-the-moment thing about post-game interviews, but it’s part of the business Hamilton chose.
+I understand the heat-of-the-moment thing about postgame interviews, but it’s part of the business Hamilton chose.
 It’s ridiculous that Hamilton thought it wasn’t a fair question.

 t.
 It’s pretty great to see a real underdog story, Loyola of Chicago, in the Final Four.